-pfSense software is a free network firewall distribution, based on the FreeBSD operating system with a custom kernel and it also includes third-party free software packages for additional functionality. pfSense software, with the help of the package system, can provide the same functionality or more as common commercial firewalls, without any of the artificial limitations.
+pfSense The pfSense project is a free network firewall distribution, based on the FreeBSD operating system with a custom kernel and it also includes third-party free software packages for additional functionality. pfSense software, with the help of the package system, can provide the same functionality or more as common commercial firewalls, without any of the artificial limitations.
 In addition to being a powerful, flexible firewalling and routing platform, it includes a long list of related features and a package system allowing further expandability without adding bloat and potential security vulnerabilities to the base distribution.” pfSense software uses Squid and SquidGuard to filter web traffic.

 Installing Squid3 and SquidGuard on pfSense 2.1.x

 1) Open Packages list: click System, next, Packages, Available Packages tab.

 2) Install the Squid package, if not already installed.

 3) Install the SquidGuard package, if not already installed

 6) Log into your account with Malware Patrol, then, look for SquidGuard.
 Right-click on “download” and select “Copy link location”.
 You will need this URL in the next step.

 7) Open the General Settings tab in SquidGuard package GUI, found at Service, next Proxy Filter.